-- A. Apply technical and practical skills specific to the fashion industry. - B. Apply knowledge of textiles used in the apparel industry. - C. Analyze financial information to control internal costs and maximize profit. - D. Evaluate principles and procedures in order to determine what assortments to buy and which resources to select. - E. Apply visual merchandising techniques and strategies. - F. Apply knowledge to the product development cycle. - G. Analyze market research to plan publicity events, develop promotional strategies and create effective advertising campaigns. - H. Examine the sourcing, buying and management of merchandise within the fashion retailing industry, with a focus on manufacturing and distribution processes. - I. Manage merchandising operations in the fashion industry. - J. Apply methods to sketch fashion figures and explore design development.
+- A. Apply technical and practical skills specific to the fashion industry. - B. Apply knowledge of textiles used in the apparel industry. - C. Evaluate principles and procedures in order to determine what assortments to buy and which resources to select. - D. Apply visual merchandising techniques and strategies. - E. Apply knowledge to the product development cycle. - F. Analyze market research to plan publicity events, develop promotional strategies and create effective advertising campaigns. - G. Examine branding and the strategies brands acquire and sustain value in the marketplace. - H. Examine the sourcing, buying and management of merchandise within the fashion retailing industry, with a focus on manufacturing and distribution processes. - I. Manage merchandising operations in the fashion industry. - J. Apply methods to sketch fashion figures and explore design development.